 Study Areas: This interface captures areas a teacher is trained on.

-Teachers’ responsibilities: This interface captures responsibilities assigned to a teacher within an institution.
+Teachers’ responsibilities: This interface captures duties assigned to teachers within an institution.

 Finance Module